 Neoliberal theories have thus taken the opposite tack to Keynesianism by asserting loud and clear the primacy of the individual, his autonomy and his freedom to choose in a market free of any state intervention.

-This economic model was first implanted in Chile in 1974 when General A. Pinochet invited young economists from the monetarist school of the University of Chicago to reform the Chilean economy.
+This economic model was first implanted in Chile in 1974 when General A. Pinochet invited young economists (the experts) from the monetarist school of the University of Chicago to reform the Chilean economy.
 The missions of the so called “Chicago boys” was to revoke the communist-inspired choices of President Allende, who had nationalized the copper mines, and to revive the Chilean economy, which had been strangled by an embargo.
 This model was imposed by force without any democratic control.
 Many other countries suffered a more or less similar fate: Argentina, Brazil etc.

 The neoliberal economy is based on the simplistic belief that trade would bring progress if it was free from all barriers and if everyone had the freedom to undertake and trade.
 This supposed reducing the role of the public sector in favour of the private sector.
 This also implied removing borders and administrative barriers, ie deregulating and ignoring basic ethical rules.

 Anyone active in the most diverse markets will observe that only fair, proportionate and responsible trade can bring progress.
 Neither freedom nor competition alone can deliver progress without strong normative ethical rules.

 A parallel can be drawn between neoliberalism and the scientific discoveries of the 20th century.
 The interactions of sub-atomic particles or that of cosmic objects depend only on fundamental forces.
 By analogy, it was believed that commercial and financial interactions could be treated as similar interactions, controlled by competition.
 The market, left to itself, without state intervention or moral constraints, would spontaneously generate growth whilst remaining balanced and stable.